valancej/documentation/_basic/builds-and-configuration/packages.md

 ---
-title: What's Installed On Codeship Basic
+title: All Packages Installed On Codeship Basic
 weight: 1
 tags:
 - AMI